 One of the main concerns in the digitization process has been the security of the information in possession of the banking institutions.
 This move calls for more innovation in authentication methods to include features such as voice and face recognition.
 Finally, is the Internet of Things which will allow for the integration of services.
 A client will be able to get all banking services from a central location or better still from their gadgets.
 The financial institutions, on the other hand, will be able to analyze their clients’ needs and provide them with tailor-made solutions and services.

 We are in an era where financial institutions have apps where clients can transact.
 People don’t walk around with liquid cash any more thanks to cashless technology.
 Investments including buying and selling of securities, money markets, and even insurance premiums are done on App.
-It is important to note that the high net worth investors targeted by private banks are mostly occupied with running their empires.
+It is important to note that the affluent investors targeted by private banks are mostly occupied with running their empires.
 They will embrace any innovation that will save them a minute.

 Just like any other revolutionary idea, the digitization private banking sector does not come without challenges.